João Paulo (footballer, born 1996)

-João Paulo Queiroz de Moraes (born 28 November 1996), known as João Paulo, is a Brazilian professional footballer who plays for as a forward.
+João Paulo Queiroz de Moraes (born 28 November 1996), known as João Paulo, is a Brazilian professional footballer who plays as a forward for Yokohama FC.

 Club career

 São Paulo

 Born in Tietê, São Paulo, João Paulo graduated from the youth academy of local São Paulo FC.
 He went on to score seven goals in the 2015 Copa São Paulo de Futebol Júnior, one goal shy of the top scorer Gabriel Vasconcelos.
 Amidst interest from Palmeiras, Fluminense and Corinthians, he extended his contract till 2019 on 21 February.

 Ahead of the 2015 season, João Paulo was promoted to the senior team.
 On 23 May, he made his professional debut, coming on as a substitute for Michel Bastos in a 3–0 win against Joinville.

 On 7 July 2016, João Paulo was loaned out to Bahia till May 2017.
-On 3 March 2017, he scored his first professional goal, in a 3–0 win against Altos in the season's Copa do Nordeste.
+On 3 March 2017, he scored his first professional goal, in a 3–0 win against Altos in that season's Copa do Nordeste.
 On 2 June, his loan was extended until the end of the season.